The MBTC Team

 Cheryl Lane, PsyD

-Dr. Cheryl Lane is a psychotherapist based in Portland, OR, who specializes in the treatment of chronic pain, anxiety, depression, OCD, and related disorders using PRT and other therapeutic modalities.
+Dr. Cheryl Lane is a psychotherapist based in Portland, OR, who specializes in the treatment of chronic pain, anxiety, depression, and related disorders using PRT and other therapeutic modalities.
 Cheryl obtained her Doctor of Psychology degree and has years of clinical experience working with adults, adolescents, and children in a variety of settings, including a college counseling center, community mental health, private practice, inpatient psychiatric units, and hospital emergency rooms.
 She strives to create an emotionally safe therapeutic relationship with her clients by using empathy, mindfulness, and a touch of playful humor.
 A native Oregonian, Cheryl enjoys spending her free time enjoying the outdoors, reading, creating art, and concocting anything that involves chocolate.

 Hannah West, MSW